 - Information relevant to event attendance, such as meal preferences or information submitted via our websites or other channels;

 - Titles of articles, publications and reports downloaded from our website;

 - Types of products and services supplied by us to you in fulfilment of a contract between us.

 TRL vehicle dashcams may record your image for safety research and prevention of crime purposes.

 Information collected automatically

-When you use our websites, we may collect information about you (such as the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform).
+When you use our websites, or subscribe to or otherwise use any of our products, we may collect information about you (such as the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform).

 ‘Special category’ data

 During the course of providing our services, we may collect personal information about you (or a person you are representing) relating to age, gender, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, criminal convictions, or certain types of genetic or biometric data (such information is known as ‘special category’ data).
 This is most likely to occur, for example, if you are voluntarily participating in a trial, or the information is necessary in order for us to perform services that you or your agent have requested from us.

 Results of trial data are typically anonymised unless a separate privacy notice applies to a particular research trial which states otherwise or you have otherwise provided your express consent.